jamulussoftware/jamulus/CONTRIBUTING.md

 <!-- Do we support BSD?
 I think a recent discussion was about FreeBSD? -->
 <!-- Should we already list Android?
 If so, what platforms/versions? -->

-The minimum Qt version to support is 5.X <-- What is it? -->
+The minimum Qt version to support is 5.9

 Please try to avoid breaking any of them by introducing platform-specific code.
 Check to see if any newly introduced Qt calls are available in the minimum Qt version.